mythosmystery/readme-generator/test_readme/README.md

-    #  Title: Good Readme Generator
+    #  Title: eCommerce Project
     [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
     ### Project Created By: Hunter Barton
-    ### Description: A command line app that generates a professional readme file.
-This readme includes all of the info that any readme file should have.
+    ### Description: An API for accessing a basic ecommerce app over the internet.
+It has GET, PUT, POST, and DELETE routes for products, tags, and categories.
     **
     ## Table of Contents
     * [Installation](#installation)